 Larger tides will push more water and create more current and they will usually be the better fishing.
 Remember, its water movement (current) that that is more important than whether its high or low tide.
 Typically, the larger tides will be around the full or new moon phases.
 A good tide chart will have this information as well as the size of the tides.

 Time of day will play an important role in feeding activity as well.
 Predators are usually more active in the low light hours of early morning and late evening.
 Using the low light conditions to help ambush their prey.
 Good tidal movement in conjunction with early morning or late evening is your best bet for good fishing.
 Check out the Surf Fishing Course by Randy Meyers for some good tips and tactics on Surf Fishing.
+You can also read my article on what is surf fishing here.

 Study your local tide charts before your next surf fishing trip.
 Use slack low tide to recon the beach and mark good likely fishing spots for when the tide starts to move back in.
 Then get you some baits in the water as it tide change starts.
 Watch for bait concentrations, bird activity, signs of feeding fish and don’t be afraid to pick up and move down the beach if nothing is happening where you are.